Andrei Osterman's Research Focus

 Andrei Osterman's Bio

-Andrei Osterman is an Associate Professor in the Bioinformatics and Systems Biology Program at the Infectious and Inflammatory Disease Center of Sanford-Burnham Medical Research Institute (since August 2003).
+Andrei Osterman is a Professor in the Immunity and Pathogenesis Program Program at the Infectious and Inflammatory Disease Center of Sanford Burnham Prebys Medical Discovery Institute (since August 2003).
 He received his doctorate from Moscow State University in 1983, did postdoctoral work UT Southwestern Medical Center, and held the position of the Director and then Vice President of Research at Integrated Genomics in 1999-2003.
 Dr. Osterman is one of the founders of the Fellowship for Interpretation of Genomes (FIG), a nonprofit research organization that launched the Project to Annotate 1,000 Genomes in 2003.
 FIG provides the open-source integration of all publicly available genomes and tools for their comparative analysis, annotation, and metabolic reconstruction.

 De Ingeniis J, Ratnikov B, Richardson AD, Scott DA, Aza-Blanc P, De SK, Kazanov M, Pellecchia M, Ronai Z, Osterman AL, Smith JW